DublikuntMux/DMRP/README.md

 ## License

-DMRP is licensed under the MIT License.
+DMRP is licensed under the BSD-3 License.
 See the `LICENSE` file for more details.